TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-opportunities-how-to-create-or-edit-the-list-of-users-who-receive-co-sell-email-notifications.md

    o	If you would like users who leave your team to stop receiving Co-sell email notifications.
 Please ensure your distribution lists are permitted to receive emails from external IDs.

-**Note** Please include the MPN ID, referral ID & solution ID when filing a support ticket for issues with Co-sell email notifications.
+**Note**: Please include the MPN ID, referral ID & solution ID when filing a support ticket for issues with Co-sell email notifications.

 ## **Recommended Documents**